Multi-wavelength observations of substructures in solar flare ribbons: Observations and Methods

 Before proceeding with riblet intensity computation and masking, we conducted an estimation of the seeing quality for each frame in our data set.
 To accomplish this, we selected a region in the observation with little to no activity throughout the entire duration (an area of 500x500 pixels).
-The seeing quality of each frame is represented by the ratio of the standard deviation to the mean of intensity values within this designated area.
-By employing this approach, we are able to identify frames with high seeing quality while filtering out those with low seeing quality.
-This step is essential in ensuring that our riblet intensity calculations are based on reliable data, thereby enhancing the accuracy of our subsequent masking process.
+The seeing quality of each frame is represented by the ratio of the standard deviation to the mean of intensity values within this designated area (higher value means better seeing).
+By employing this approach, we are able to identify and retain image frames with high-seeing quality while filtering out those with low seeing quality.

 The seeing quality of all frames is illustrated in Figure \ref{fig:scene}.
-In our computations, we have taken into account frames with a seeing quality of 0.12 or higher, encompassing 69.9\% of the total frames.
-By setting this threshold, the largest time interval between frames of acceptable quality amounts to 41 frames, roughly translating to 8.2 seconds.
+In our computations, we have taken into account frames with a seeing quality of 0.12 or higher, thereby encompassing 69.9\% of the total frames.
+This threshold was chosen as it provided a substantial number of usable frames while ensuring acceptable visual quality upon inspection.
+Additionally, with this cutoff, the largest time interval between successive frames of acceptable quality is 41 frames, corresponding to an maximum gap of approximately 8.2 seconds in the most severely affected period of the sequence.
+The nominal observing cadence varied between 0.25 s and 1.9 s, and even after filtering for seeing, the median time interval between frames remained significantly shorter than the riblet lifetimes.
 These selected frames with adequate seeing quality will be employed in the subsequent steps of our analysis, facilitating a robust investigation of riblet intensities and their associated dynamics.